nextflow-io/nextflow/docs/azure.md

 }
 ```

 The task can access the File share in `/mnt/mydata/myresources`.
+Note: The string `rnaseqResources` in the above config can be any name of your choice, and it does not affect the underlying mount.

 :::{warning}
 Azure File shares do not support authentication and management with Active Directory.
 The storage account key must be